-- To rework my dissertation into a more accessible format: This is a carryover from last year.
+To rework my dissertation into a more accessible format: This is a carryover from last year.

-- To repackage and republish My Faith Manifesto: I picked the wrong name for this book, which resulted in the wrong cover.
+> - To repackage and republish A Faith Manifesto: I picked the wrong name for this book, which resulted in the wrong cover.
 The book was judged by its appearance and found lacking.
 I believe in the content and need to give it the package it deserves.

-- To relaunch The Blog Pile into an author anthology blog: The basis for this transformation is in place.
+> - To relaunch The Blog Pile into an author anthology blog: The basis for this transformation is in place.
 I simply need to put in the time to make it happen.